Designing an on-demand transportation service riders love• 6 min read

 Perhaps one of the biggest trends in MaaS, however, is the dramatic adoption of shared on-demand public transportation.
 Previously, individuals were likely faced with two often unappetizing choices: either sink enormous sums of money into owning a car, or spend valuable time navigating bus travel that may be inconvenient, if available at all.

 That’s why many cities are considering dynamically routed, on-demand microtransit solutions, which blend the best of public transport with ride-hailing’s most popular features.
 Travelers can request an inexpensive shuttle that picks them up at a nearby corner within a few minutes.
-Vehicles are then dynamically routed to the final destination, picking up other travelers heading in the same direction along the way.
+Vehicles are then dynamically routed to the final destination, with the ability to pick up other travelers heading in the same direction along the way, shifting with evolving safety requirements.

 The idea is nothing new, but the task is difficult to perfect.
 Dial-a-ride services like Australia’s Telebus offered “on-demand” rides a decade ago, but customers needed to book 24-hours in advance, and it was notoriously unreliable, and failed to gain traction with riders.
 In New York City, lawmakers are calling-out Access-A-Ride for failing to provide anything close to high-quality service for its 170,000 paratransit riders.

-For transit networks to effectively reverse declining bus ridership, they’ll need to design a bespoke service that meets the unique needs of their riders.
+For transit networks to effectively reverse declining bus ridership, they’ll need to design a bespoke service that meets the unique needs of their riders and addresses safety concerns during this unique time.

 Determine What Riders Need